Develtos: Archaeological exploration

 Excavations have been conducted since 1981 with an interruption around the turn of the century.
 Structures from the Roman and Byzantine periods have been explored (thermae, a temple of the imperial cult, fortifications).
 A museum dedicated to the site was opened next to it in 2016.
 The exhibits include a bronze head of Septimius Severus (from a statue damaged by fire).

 In 2020, archaeologists discovered a sarcophagus from the 2nd or 3rd century AD with a Greek inscription which proved that Develtos was a port town.
+In 2024, an amulet believed to be the earliest Christian relic in the region was discovered there.
+The amulet, dating from the late 2nd to early 3rd century AD, contains the first known reference to Christ in the region.